 If the country adopts a COVID-19 vaccine and eases travel restrictions, it is easy to be optimistic about travel and tourism stocks.
 Travel stocks spring to mind because international travel virtually did not exist for most Canadians in the early 2020s.
 However, travel stock CEOs insist there is a pent-up demand for travel, and surveys and opinions show that road trips to the US are soaring.

 Like all travel stocks, Air Canada shares have a long way to go.
 Although the company’s balance sheet has deteriorated, investors should know that not everything is the same.
 Encouraged by the development of Pfizer’s vaccine booster pill, which is still in the works, investors must recognize that Air Canada’s shares remain in play for a timely end to the pandemic.

 It sent shares tumbling as concerns grew that the company could not keep pace with pandemic growth.
 In addition, the company suffered a decline in sales due to the coronavirus (COVID-19) and continues to struggle.

 Air Canada is, in fact, one of the best-performing stocks on the Toronto Stock Exchange.
-OneX is a well-known private equity firm that acquired Air Canada rival Westjet Airlines a year before the pandemic outbreak.
-It is not a pure airline like Air Canada, but it has a much stronger balance sheet and other wonderful companies that could benefit from a great reopening.
+OneX is a well-known private equity firm that acquired Air Canada’s rival Westjet Airlines a year before the pandemic.
+It is not a pure airline like Air Canada, but it has a much stronger balance sheet and other wonderful companies that could benefit from a significant reopening.

 This article will look at 3 Canadian airlines and discuss whether it’s worth investing your hard-earned money in them today.
 The aviation industry consists of companies providing a wide range of air transport and travel services to consumers and freight.
 If you plan to invest money in a travel company, you have many options.